syeboah1/Getting_Cleaning_Data_Coursera/README.md

 - .csv file of the tidy dataset

 ### `CodeBook.md`
-- discusses the analyses performed to tidy the dataset
+- discusses the variables involved in tidying the dataset